 Hull was later involved in the construction of Tai Lam Chung reservoir which opened in 1957.

-The Carl Smith collection includes a note from the SCMP that on September 16th 1969 he was cremated at Cape Collinson and that there was a service at St Johns Cathedral.
-It mentions his wife, Dorothy, and his children Denise, Maude? (difficult to read the writing) and Lolita.
+The Carl Smith collection includes a note from the SCMP that on September 16th 1969 he was cremated at Cape Collinson, Hong Kong and that there was a service at St Johns Cathedral.
 The SCMP concludes that he was, “a distinguished engineer”.

 Petal Pilley adds: Gordon was my great grandfather – his daughter Lolita was my beloved grandmother.
 She was conceived in a village of same name in Equador!
 Gordon and Dorothy (who was known to us all as Gingie) had three other children namely Denise, John G and David.
 All are now deceased.

 Apparently he loved Shakespeare and lectured on it in Hong Kong well into his 80′s.
 According to my grandmother when they first lived in Hong Kong he refused to learn Chinese but later changed his mind and mastered the language – granny said they had to learn a new word every day and the equivalent of a verb on Sunday.

 - Needle Hill Tungsten Mine

 - Jan Hendrik Marsman – Escape from HK during WW2